 - Wayne Machine & Die Co.
 Film Blowing Machine

 - Arburg 55-ton Two-color, Co-injection Molding Machine w/ MuCell Capability

 - Formech 508FS Thermoforming Machine

 - Twin Screw Extruder

-- 8-ton Injection Molding Machine with LSR unit (BOY)
+- BOY XS 8-ton Injection Molding Machine with LSR unit

-The PEC computer laboratory is equipped with two SGI (IRIX 6.5) workstations and several Pentium II, Pentium III, and Xeon workstations running Linux and Windows 2000.
+The PEC computer laboratory is equipped with several workstations used for modeling and simulation.
 In-house research codes and many polymer-related commercial CAE software packages, including COMSOL, PAM-RTM, C-MOLD, CADMOULD, CADPRESS, and Moldflow, are available for educational and research purposes.
 The commercial compression molding software, CADPRESS, was originally developed at the center.